 In general, award recipients are required to procure funded items through open and free competition when feasible.
-For the purchase of equipment, technology, or services under a COPS Office award, recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.318.
+For the purchase of equipment, technology, or services under a COPS Office award, recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in 2 C.F.R. §§ 200.317 - 200.326.

-As described in Sole Source Justification award condition, recipients must request written approval from the COPS Office for sole source procurements in excess of \$150,000 prior to purchasing items or services, obligating funding for a contract, or entering into a contract with award funds.
+As described in the award condition titled "Sole Source Justification", recipients are required to submit a sole source justification (SSJ) request to the COPS Office for noncompetitive procurements in excess of \$250,000 prior to purchasing equipment, technology, or services; obligating funding for a contract; or entering into a contract with award funds.
+If submitting a sole source justification request to the COPS Office, please use the format described in the "Sole Source Justification Fact Sheet" in the appendices of this manual.